anonaddy/addy.io/SECURITY.md

 - Social engineering (including phishing) of AnonAddy emails
 - Any physical attempts against AnonAddy property or data centers

-Thank you for helping keep AnonAddy and its users safe!
+Thank you for helping keep addy.io (AnonAddy) and its users safe!